Planning and Leading Sustainable/Cultural Tourism Trips

 Tuition and Fees

-The program fee is $2980.
+The program fee is estimated to be $3115.
 The cost of three credits of tuition and fees at the in-state rate are in addition to the program fee.
 The program fee includes accommodation, roundtrip airfare, scheduled in-country travel, site visits, field trips, all meals in Belize, and emergency medical and evacuation insurance through iNext.

 Not included in the program fee is the cost of tuition, fees, books, academic supplies, or other personal expenses.
 Three credits of tuition is $759 plus $84 for the university unified fee.
 All participants on USM travel programs receive the in-state tuition rate regardless of residency.